exAspArk/exAspArk.github.io/_posts/2013-08-09-favorite-quotes.md

 - Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
 Martin Fowler
 - From reading the code, one should be able to tell what the code does, but also why it does it.
 Floyd Marinescu, Abel Avram
+- Make it work, make it right, make it fast.
+Kent Beck